ROCm/rocSHMEM/docs/api/rma.rst

 .. cpp:function:: __device__ float rocshmem_ctx_float_g(rocshmem_ctx_t ctx, const float *source, int pe)
 .. cpp:function:: __device__ float rocshmem_float_g(const float *source, int pe)

-    :param ctx:     Context with which to perform this operation.
+    :param ctx:     Context with which to perform this operation
-    :param source:  Source address.
-Must be an address on the symmetric heap.
+    :param source:  Source address; Must be an address on the symmetric heap
-    :param pe:      PE of the remote process.
+    :param pe:      PE of the remote process

-    :returns:       The value read from source at pe.
+    :returns:       The value read from source at pe

 **Description:**
 Reads and returns single value from source at pe.